-ARS 13-3019 is the Arizona statute that defines the crime of surreptitious photographing.
-People commit this offense if, under certain circumstances, they secretly photograph or film a person without that person’s consent (for example, filming a person undressing in a locker room).
+ARS § 13-3019 is the Arizona statute defining the surreptitious photographing crime.
+You commit this offense if, under certain circumstances, you secretly photograph or film a person without that person’s consent (for example, filming a person undressing in a locker room).
 A violation of this law is a Class 5 felony punishable by over two years in state prison.

 - In a restroom, bathroom, locker room, bedroom or other location where the person has a reasonable expectation of privacy and the person is urinating, defecating, dressing, undressing, nude or involved in sexual intercourse or sexual contact.

 - In a manner that directly or indirectly captures or allows the viewing of the person’s genitalia, buttock or female breast, whether clothed or unclothed, that is not otherwise visible to the public.

 - taking secret photos of a couple having sex and posting them on social media.